-The word probiotics come from Latin (pro) and Greek (bios), which means “for life.”
+The word probiotics come from Latin (pro) and Greek (bios), which means “for life”.
+Probiotics are a dietary supplement that contains live microorganisms, similar to those living in your intestines, which are essential for implementing a healthy lifestyle.

 As a general rule, living microorganisms are bacteria (lactic acid bacteria in particular).